 We’d often stop at the coffee shop on our walks, where he’d make new friends.
 In the summer, I’d often hear a sudden “Ooh!” only to turn and discover Linus had rubbed his cold nose against someone’s bare calf.
 And then there was the firefighter with arms roughly the size of Bluto’s, who cooed baby-talk to him and treated me to a cappucino because he loved him so madly.

 It took my breath away how open-hearted Linus was, after all the horrors he’d been through.
 People hold grudges for years, sometimes forever, over the tiniest slight.
 But once Linus was safe and happy and loved, he was willing—happy, even—to give the whole human race a second chance.
 He was such an old soul, such a sweet spirit.

 For all his years in our family, Linus went with us just about everywhere.
-He especially loved the “come-withs” at our upstate house on weekends.
+He especially loved the “come-withs” in the country.
 And because he was crazy-smart, he picked up on clues instantly.
 When he saw Tim make any move toward the Linus bag—the little canvas pouch with his portable water dish and snacks—he’d go crazy.
 He also went nuts when I took my bra out of the drawer, because it meant I was going somewhere so probably he was too.
 It got to the point where if we were heading out without him on the weekend, I had to sneak my bra out when he wasn’t looking.

 We took him on our vacations…

 …on family visits to the lake and cruises up the Hudson…

 …on day hikes (where once he was super-excited to meet a countryman)…

 …to every park we could find (whether he was allowed there or not)…